-You don't need massive singular improvements to effect positive change.
-You don't need to win the lottery, you just need to make sure you're saving money on a regular basis and investing it in the right places.
-You need to make sure you're increasing those savings when appropriate and be patient.
+You don’t need massive singular improvements to effect positive change.
+You don’t need to win the lottery, you just need to make sure you’re saving money regularly and investing it in the right places.
+You need to make sure you’re increasing those savings when appropriate and be patient.

 Your 401(k) doesn’t need a $5,000 influx – it just needs your regular contributions every pay period.
 Increased when your budget can handle it.
 Repeat.

 Many things in our lives are too complicated.

 Sometimes it’s because they are complicated.
 Sometimes it’s because we feel that we need to make it complicated because that somehow makes it better.

 But there’s an idea we can steal from computer science and programming that is very appropriate – there’s elegance in simplicity.

 And we should embrace elegance rather than celebrate complexity.